65 Assisted Living Communities near Raleigh

 Today, Raleigh is a city full of history.
 Old buildings still sit next to modern office high-rises, while historic sites are lovingly preserved by local barbecue magnates.
 Dozens of museums welcome visitors all over the city, and plenty of open spaces dot the landscapes in between.
 Once you’ve found an assisted living community in Raleigh, NC, you might wind up spending half your time just visiting the attractions in other parts of town.

 According to the 2017 Genworth Cost of Care Survey, most senior care options are expensive in Raleigh.
 Assisted living is a long-term senior care option that allows aging citizens to live more or less independently in residential care communities, while enjoying the ease and peace of mind of having help nearby for the normal activities of daily living (ADLs).
 Staff at assisted living communities is on standby 24/7 to help residents with bathing, dressing, transportation, cooking and medical emergencies, which helps aging citizens stay safe and enjoy life to the maximum extent their health allows.

-Services Available in Assisted Living Communities in Raleigh
+What Services are Available in Assisted Living in Raleigh?

 Getting Ready to Move to Assisted Living in Raleigh

 Before you or your loved one retire to an assisted living community in Raleigh, it’s best to get a few things done in preparation for the move.
 Many aging citizens choose to spend a month or two living with loved ones while they sell their old house or make arrangements for long-term storage of their furniture and other effects.
 This can lighten the load on moving day, and the items put in storage can usually be moved into the senior’s room when you’re sure you’ve found the right place.